 - 1. CLEANING All motors should be kept free of dirt and grease accumulations.
 Open motors should be periodically vacuumed to remove dust and dirt from the windings. - 2.
-VENTILATION For best results motors should be operated in an area where adequate ventilation s available. - 3.
+VENTILATION For best results motors should be operated in an area where adequate ventilation is available. - 3.
 TEMPERATURE Most of todays smooth body T.E.N.V. and T.E.F.C. motors run hot to the touch.
 As long as maximum ambient temperatures are not exceeded, and more importantly, ampere draw is within the allowable range, there should be no need to worry.
-(Both of these limits are found on the motor nameplate.)
+(Both of these limits are found on the motor nameplate.) - 4.
+LUBRICATION Most electric motors are lubricated for life and under normal conditions require no more lubrication.
+Under severe conditions where additional lubrication is required, use the following chart as a guide.